ArpitKRS/aruco-scanner-project/README.md

-# 📱 ArUco Scanner - React Native Simulation
+# 📱 ArUco Scanner - React Native Project

-This project is a **React Native-based simulation** of an **ArUco Marker Scanner** app.
-It demonstrates how an ArUco detection interface would work on a mobile device, mimicking the behavior of marker detection and visualization.
+This project is a **React Native-based project** of an **ArUco Marker Scanner** app.
+It demonstrates how an ArUco detection interface would work on a mobile device, protraying the behavior of marker detection and visualization.

 ---